 - Pregnancy and Practical Parenting

-…all shower star letter prize winners with cradle-loads of baby goodies.
+All shower star letter prize winners with a cradle-load of baby goodies.

 Life!
 Death!
 Prizes!

 Offer prizes of up to £50 for puzzles.
 You can also sell your true life stories to Chat and receive payment.
 Bear in mind if your story is published it takes 8-10 weeks to receive the payment.
 You can also send in funny photos, letters and tips for some form of payment such as cash or prizes.
 Chat does not specify on their website how much you will earn, you will have to negotiate payment when selling your true story.
 Find out how here.